ml-archive/blog/source/_posts/2018-11-23-ar-web-summit.md

 Their business plan to develop the hardware and software, together with a [True AR SDK](https://wayray.com/sdk) for 3rd party developers which brings endless possibilities.
 WayRay also had a [True AR Challenge hackathon](https://wayray.com/sdk/challenge) this year and it's interesting to look at the projects to get some inspiration and more understanding of this technology.

-Christian Knörle compares that adopting AR in our daily lives would be similar to the experience of getting prescription glasses when you have vision problems.
+Knörle compares that adopting AR in our daily lives would be similar to the experience of getting prescription glasses when you have vision problems.
 Looking forward to that!

 ---